AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/marketo-modules.md

   </tr>
   <tr>
    <td role="rowheader">Folder ID</td>
-   <td>Enter or map the ID&nbsp;of the folder where you want the new file to be located.</td>
+   <td>Enter or map the ID of the folder where you want the new file to be located.</td>
   </tr>
   <tr>
    <td role="rowheader">Description</td>